 What type of career certification will be offered?

 Through COHS, students may earn a certificate in the following areas:

 - Office Management

 How long will it take for students to complete the program?

 Students will be given up to 18 months to complete the program, which will consist of 18 credits.
 Students accepted into the program may transfer up to 14 credits from their former high school.
 Depending on how many credits the student is able to transfer, the program can be completed in as few as five months.
 The average time to complete is 12 months.

 Does the Library offer other resources for education and job preparation?

 The library is committed to helping people meet their education and job preparation needs.
 The library encourages you to visit your nearest branch and speak to the staff for more information or check out our Personalized Learning opportunities.

 How do I get started?

-Complete an online self-assessment (available on October 2, 2017).
-After you have successfully finished the self-assessment, you will be contacted by the library to discuss the prerequisite course.
-Upon successful completion of the course, you will be contacted by the library to schedule an interview and discuss your application into the program and to schedule an interview at the library.
+Complete the online self-assessment.
+After you have successfully finished the self-assessment, you will be contacted by the library within 3 business days to discuss the prerequisite course.
+Upon successful completion of the course, you will be contacted by the library within 3 business days to discuss your application into the program and to schedule an interview at the library.